-Mr. Boskoff has been a student of Dr. Gregory Broughton, Dr. Scott Piper and Barbara Clark (Paver).
+Mr. Boskoff has been a student of Dr. John Seesholtz, Dr. Gregory Broughton, Dr. Scott Piper and Barbara Clark (Paver).
 He has also spent time working with Martin Katz, Dr. Timothy Cheek, Kathleen Kelly, Kathryn Wright, Copeland Woodruff, Dr. Stephen Austin, Martha Sheil, Kenneth Bozeman and Steven Mcgee.
-He is currently a student of Dr. John Seesholtz.
+He is currently a student of George Smith.

-Mr. Boskoff is currently calling Boulder, Colorado his home and base of operations.
+Mr. Boskoff is currently calling the Twin Cities Area his home and base of operations.

 In Recital